 Since Italy is famous for its art and architecture, especially Renaissance works, and its cuisine and fine wines, it's really a privilege for me to spend a week in the birthplace of the Renaissance and particularly in a region renowned within Italy for its culinary traditions and wines.
 I love to help offer an experience of a lifetime with people who are excited to learn about Florence and gain a sense of the city's personality.
 Florence is a gem to explore because it's small enough to be able to comfortably wander on foot — poking around the colorful street markets, sampling the myriad favors of gelato artfully arranged in shops on every block, and finding works of art practically on every street corner.

 What I most appreciate about the tour is that we go beyond the typical tourist sights of the Uffizi and Michelangelo's David and learn about the history and culture of this city and how religion, guilds, art, and mathematics all came together to produce one of the greatest periods in the history of art.
 I also love introducing people to the traditional specialties of Florentine cuisine by taking my groups to my favorite restaurants in the city, introducing them to an Italian marketplace, sharing recipes, and teaching people about the Brunellos, Chianti Classicos, and vino nobiles of Tuscany.

-What is it like working in the Tour Sales department?
+What is it like working in Tour Sales & Service?